 But more than that, these additions are necessary because they stay true to that original idea upon which SOMC Hospice was founded – that expectations will be transcended, not just met.

 We’re proud to say we’ve already assembled a diverse and dedicated team to make that happen.
 Transcending Lives has the full support of SOMC’s Board of Directors, Development Foundation Board of Directors, executive team, administrative staff and hospice team, in addition to countless volunteers and supporters whose experiences with SOMC Hospice have led them to describe the caregivers as “Angels of Mercy.”

-With your help, we can raise the money we need to begin building an addition to SOMC Hospice within the next year.
+With your help, we can raise the money to complete our campaign and make our dream a reality for our community.
 Regardless of how much you give, you will be making a meaningful difference in the lives of the families and patients we serve.

 Learn more about our Transcending Lives campaign, including how the name was chosen and why it’s important to support this cause.